subjektify/website/docs/learn/index.md

 ## Feedback and Contributions {#feedback}

 Your feedback drives Subjektify's improvement.
 If you have any suggestions or encounter issues, please [file an issue](https://github.com/subjektify/subjektify/issues) on our GitHub.
 We welcome contributions of all kinds – from code to documentation!

-Join us in redefining the landscape of decentralized applications and Web3 development with Subjektify.